ansible/ansible/rst/bestpractices.rst

 claim to make this easy on you, the configuration files are often quite different, to the point where it would be easier to treat them as different playbooks.
-This is why, for example, Ansible has a separate :ref:`yum` and :ref:`apt` module.
+This is why, for example, Ansible has a separate 'yum' and 'apt' module.
 Yum and apt have different capabilities, and we don't want to code for the least common denominator.